gogacatalin2001/dsa-2021-g3/README.md

 Solve problem 4.2.
 Deadline until 17.03.2021, 20:00 for making a PR on GitHub with the mandatory problems and extra assignment if you finished the mandatory problems.

+### Lab05 Binary Search Trees

+Solve problem 5.2.
+Deadline until 24.03.2021, 20:00 for making a PR on GitHub with the mandatory problems and extra assignment if you finished the mandatory problems.

 ## Grading

 There will be 2 laboratory tests, one about Data Structures and one about Algorithms.